mcpade/practica_NLP/README.md

       - Visualización del modelo - pyLDAvis

-- Language Modeling con arquitectura RNN
+- Language Modeling with RNN architecture

-## Enunciado
+## Statement

 1.- Machine Learning vs Deep Learning

 1.1.
-Implementación de un modelo de Sentiment Analysis con algún algoritmo de Machine Learning Clásico.
+Implementation of a Sentiment Analysis model with some Classic Machine Learning algorithm.

 1.2.
-Implementación de un modelo de Sentiment Analysis con alguna arquitectura de Deep Learning.
+Implementation of a Sentiment Analysis model with some Deep Learning architecture.

 1.3.
-Breve Comparación de resultados.
+Brief comparison of results.
 Confusion Matrix.

-2.- Hacer Analysis de los tweets del segundo dataset.
-Que temas aparecen? ¿Como se representan estos temas? ¿De que hablan unos y otros?
+2.- Make Analysis of the tweets of the second dataset.
+What topics appear?
+How are these themes represented?
+What do they talk about?

-3.- Escoged a uno de los dos presidentes, y escribid tweets como ellos, usando un Modelo Generativo.
+3.- Choose one of the two presidents, and write tweets like them, using a Generative Model.

-## Conjunto de datos
+## Data set

-Para el primer ejercicio se utiliza el dataset **"train_sentiment.csv"** y para los ejercicios 2 y 3 se utiliza el datset **"dataset_2.json"**.
-Ambos están en la carpeta **data** de este repositorio
+For the first exercise the dataset **"train_sentiment.csv"** is used and for exercises 2 and 3 the datset **"dataset_2.json"** is used.
+Both are in the **data** folder of this repository